 ~ WEBINAR ~

-Please join NASPGHAN and the NASPGHAN Foundation for an on-demand one-hour CME webinar on the latest scientific information regarding Controversies of Fatty Liver Disease.
-NASPGHAN designates this educational activity for a maximum of 1.25 AMA PRA Category 1 CME Credits.™
+Please join NASPGHAN and the NASPGHAN Foundation for an on-demand one-hour CME webinar on the latest scientific information regarding Controversies of Nonalcoholic Fatty Liver Disease.
+The webinar will be archived on the NASPGHAN Foundation website following the program.

 To register for the webinar: